 - While μC++ has extended C++ with concurrency constructs, it is not a compiler.
 Therefore, it suffers from the soundness/efficiency problem related to all concurrency library approaches (see Section 2.13, p.
 32).
 To mitigate soundness problems, μC++ implicitly turns on or off compiler optimizations known to cause soundness problems.
 Unfortunately, turning on these flags affects all variables, and hence, prevents many valid optimizations.
 Since it is virtually impossible to determine whether a variable is or is not shared by multiple tasks, it is necessary to take such Draconian measures to ensure that correct concurrent programs are sound. - Some runtime member routines are publicly visible when they should not be; therefore, μ C++ programs should not contain variable names that start with a "u" followed by a capital letter.
-This problem is an artifact of μ C++ being a translator. - μC++ allows at most 128 mutex members because a 128-bit mask is used to test for accepted member routines.
+This problem is an artifact of μ C++ being a translator. - By default, μC++ allows at most 128 mutex members because a 128-bit mask is used to test for accepted member routines.
+When μC++ is compiled, this value can be modified by setting the preprocessor variable U_MAXENTRYBITS.

 Unfortunately, bit masks, in general, do not extend to support multiple inheritance.
-We believe that the performance degradation required to support multiple inheritance is unacceptable. - When defining a derived type from a base type that is a task or coroutine and the base type has default parameters in its constructor, the default arguments must be explicitly specified if the base constructor is an initializer in the definition of the constructor of the derived type, e.g.:
+We believe that the performance degradation required to support multiple inheritance is unacceptable.

+• When defining a derived type from a base type that is a task or coroutine and the base type has default parameters in its constructor, the default arguments must be explicitly specified if the base constructor is an initializer in the definition of the constructor of the derived type, e.g.: